p-hofmann/SMBEdit/README.md

 If a blueprint is deleted after loading a single player game, or it fails to upload, it probably is because of a faulty meta file.

 ## Header file
-The statistical info of an entity, read from the 'header.smbph' file, is not updated after blocks are modified.
+The statistical info of an entity, read from the 'header.smbph' file is not updated after blocks are modified.

 ## Turrets / Docked entities
-Entities on rails can mostly be dealt with, but blueprints with old style docking will probably end up corrupted.
-Entities docked to "Turret Docking Unit" and "Docking Module" are not yet supported.
+Old style docking, entities docked to "Turret Docking Unit" or "Docking Module" are converted to rail docking.